ideal-lab5/idn-sdk/contracts/README.md

 ## Current Contracts

-- **flipper**: A simple contract that can flip a boolean value.
-This serves as a template and example for more complex contracts.
 - **idn-client**: A client library for interacting with the Ideal Network services via XCM, focusing on randomness subscriptions.
 - **example-consumer**: An example contract that demonstrates how to use the idn-client library to subscribe to and receive randomness.